hideStone/Carouse/README.md

 # Carouse
-this is a caroouse plugin
+this is a carouse plugin